stcho/mern-tutorial/README.md

 ===============

 ####About
-A CRUD application created using MongoDB, Express, React, Node, Gulp, and React-Bootstrap.
+CRUD application created using MongoDB, Express, React, Node, Gulp, and React-Bootstrap.